Graphic EQ is one of the common equalization types in audio technology and deserves a full article dedicated to its explanation.

 Increasing the number of bands in a graphic EQ will mean narrowing each band’s bandwidth and offering greater control and resolution over the equalization of the signal.

 Typically the 0 dB gain spot will be midway between the fader’s maximum and minimum positions.
-Pushing the fader upward will increase the gain (relative amplitude) of the band while pushing the fader downward will decrease the gain (relative amplitude) of the band.
+Pushing the fader upward will increase the band’s gain (relative amplitude), while pushing the fader downward will decrease the gain (relative amplitude) of the band.

 The following image shows a single channel of graphic EQ with 30 bands and gain variation between ±6 dB: